dpw/weave/site/how-it-works.md

 The meta data for each frame contains the names of the capturing and destination peers.
-Since the name of the capturing peer name is associated with the source MAC of the captured payload, it allows receivings peers to build up their mappings of which client MAC addresses are local to which peers.
+Since the name of the capturing peer name is associated with the source MAC of the captured payload, it allows receiving peers to build up their mappings of which client MAC addresses are local to which peers.
 The destination peer name enables the receiving peer to identify whether this frame is destined for itself or whether it should be forwarded on to some other peer,